jsivark/blog/about.md

 In my downtime, you might find me playing(trying to play!) **chess**, **reading books**, or catching a good **cricket** match.

 ---

-Thanks for stopping by, and feel free to connect.
+Thanks for stopping by!, feel free to connect.